Relintai/pandemonium_engine/README.md

 ## Todos for the next version

 - Fix up docs for PScrit.
-Make sure to cherry pick it to the previous branch aswell.
+Make sure to cherry pick it to the previous branch as well.
 - Update docs for GDScript, add the new features to it.
-Make sure to cherry pick it to the previous branch aswell.
+Make sure to cherry pick it to the previous branch as well.
 - Add a CI build script using the build containers.
 - Add a nightly build name variant to the build all script.
 - Add a script to automate nightly generation.